denten-books/plain-text/20-metaphor.md

 connections, which with time become habituated and invisible.
-Taken for literal truth, metaphors lose their quality of mediation or literally "ferrying across."[^ln1-greek] The idea of "dead metaphors" itself no longer evokes death, for example.
-Metaphors wither: once a connotation is lost, it becomes a denotative statement lacking any exploratory or explanatory potential.
+Taken for literal truth, metaphors lose their quality of mediation or literally "ferrying across."[^ln1-greek] The idea of "dead metaphors" itself no longer evokes death, for example.[^ln1-dead] Metaphors wither: once a connotation is lost, it becomes a denotative statement lacking any exploratory or explanatory potential.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.